 Once you have identified target vegetation, pay attention to what species are in the immediate vicinity.

-Some herbicides are foliar-active only (e.g., glyphosate) and will not damage plants unless their leaves are directly sprayed.
+Some herbicides are foliar-active only (e.g., glyphosate) and will not damage plants whose leaves do not receive direct exposure to spraying.
 Other herbicides are soil-active and are taken up through plant roots.
-Some herbicides have both types of activity.
+Some herbicides possess both types of activity.
 For this reason, unless you do not have any concerns regarding potential damage to surrounding vegetation, it is very important to note non-target plant species.